shun4midx/FQ-HLL-Keyboard/README.md

 You can view the themes in the [themes folder](https://github.com/shun4midx/FQ-HLL-Keyboard/tree/main/themes#readme).

 Want a custom theme?
 Customisable themes may be implemented in the future, but until then you can open an issue to request one.
-Please include hex codes of key colour, key text colour, key pressed colour, key border colour, and keyboard background colour
+Please include hex codes of key colour, key text colour, key pressed colour, key border colour, and keyboard background colour.
+Alternatively, fork the repository, edit themes.xml, and either build your own apk or open a pull request.

 ## Features